hydraulic gear pump troubleshooting

 Tight Packing Gland

-If you are experiencing problems with your gear pump, it is important to troubleshoot the issue before replacing the pump.
-Here are some tips to help you identify and solve common gear pump problems.
+It is important to troubleshoot gear pump problems before replacing the pump.
+Below are some tips that will help you identify and solve common gear pump problems.

-1. Inspect the packing gland.
-This is a seal that keeps the gear pump impeller from hitting the output shaft.
-If it is failing, water can enter the pump and cause serious damage.
-Check to see if there are any leaks around the packing gland or if it is damaged in any way.
-If there is a leak, replace the packing gland.
+1. Analyze the packing gland, which serves as a sealant between the gear pump impeller and the output shaft.
+If it malfunctions, water can enter into the pump with serious damages ensuing.
+Check whether there are any leaks around the packing gland or if it is damaged at all.
+If there is a leak, then replace that packing gland.

 Internal gear pumps PGH-2X